 - Low energy

-- Dandruff and very flaky skin.
+- Dandruff and very flaky skin

 Your exotics vet will do a skin scrape to obtain a sample of skin and hair and look under a microscope for the mites.
-A skin scrape is not a 100% accurate test but if there is a heavy burden of mites it will usually be able to detect their presence.
+A skin scrape is not a 100 percent accurate test but if there is a heavy burden of mites it will usually be able to detect their presence.

-Causes of Mites in Hedgehogs
+Causes of Mites

 Mites can be contracted a variety of ways.
 New hedgehogs, bedding, and food are the usual culprits of a mite infestation.
 It's not unusual for hedgehogs to be infested with mites if, for example, it has lived in a pet store near rodents or birds.
-If you haven't exposed your hedgehog to another hedgehog (and haven't handled another hedgehog and then handled your own) the mite infestation may originate in his kibble or his bedding.
+If you haven't exposed your hedgehog to another hedgehog (and haven't handled another hedgehog and then handled your own) the mite infestation may originate in its kibble or bedding.
 Natural items like food and substrate often carry small mites that are then are introduced to your hedgehog's enclosure and cause an infestation.

 There are no anti-mite treatments specifically made for hedgehogs, but treatments made for cats are generally safe.
-Tour exotics vet will probably use a drug such as ivermectin or selamectin, under the brand names Revolution or Advantage.
+Your exotics vet will probably use a drug such as ivermectin or selamectin, under the brand names Revolution or Advantage.
 Avoid using any medication without vet approval, as hedgehogs respond badly to some treatments intended for cats and dogs.
 In particular avoid mite collars, permethrin sprays or permethrin spot-ons, as these can be lethal to your pet.